dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

 ## Getting a message buffer from the TAM

-If the TAM passes back a non-empty buffer, the Broker generates a successful (2xx) response with a "Content-type: application/otrp+json" header, and with the message buffer as the body.
+If the TAM passes back a non-empty buffer, the Broker generates a successful (2xx) response with a "Content-Type: application/otrp+json" header, and with the message buffer as the body.

 ## Error handling